 - Any substance or mixture of substance intended to be used as a spray adjuvant;

-Pesticides must be registered with the State Plant Board before they are distributed, sold, or offered for sale in Arkansas.
+Pesticides must be registered with the Pesticide Section of the Arkansas Department of Agriculture before they are distributed, sold, or offered for sale in Arkansas.

-Registrants are to submit the following items in order to register pesticide products in Arkansas:
+Registrants are to submit the following items in order to register pesticide products in Arkansas.
+Pesticide registration can be submitted one of 2 ways:

 1. Complete DP-21 Application for Registration of Pesticides form in duplicate.

 2. Product label in PDF format.
 The electronic document name needs to include the complete product name and the EPA Registration Number.
-Labels may be submitted on a CD or emailed to firstname.lastname@example.org Arkansas participates in ALSTAR.
-New and Revised labels can also be submitted to the ASPB through ALSTAR.
+Labels may be submitted on a CD, emailed to email@example.com, or submitted through ALSTAR (Accepted Labels State Tracking and Repository).
+New and Revised labels can also be submitted to the Department through ALSTAR.
+Labels are only required for new or revised labels.

 3. A check for $250 per product exempt from the Abandoned Pesticide Disposal (APD) Fee, or a check for $300 for each product not exempt from the APD Fee.

-The ASPB does not require Material Safety Data Sheets, EPA Stamped Accepted Labels, or Confidential Statements of Formula unless specifically requested.
+The Department does not require Material Safety Data Sheets, EPA Stamped Accepted Labels, or Confidential Statements of Formula unless specifically requested.

 If you conduct registration activities for multiple companies, please use a separate DP-21 form for each company you wish to register.

-For Registration of New Formulations of Quinclorac or Clomazone, Agricultural Use only, the ASPB requires the formulations to undergo Droplet Testing by a third party entity.
+For Registration of products containing Quinclorac or Clomazone, for Agricultural Use the Department requires the formulations to undergo Droplet Testing by a third-party entity.
 Contact the Program Manager for Pesticide Registration for further information at (501) 225-1598.

 Discontinuance of Registration

-The ASPB requires a two year discontinuance for all products.
-This helps to insure that any remaining product has a chance to work its way out of the channels of trade before the registration lapses.
-If the product is in its first year of discontinuance then mark "D-1" or "D-2" for the second year of discontinuance at the end of the product name on the registration form.
+A 2- year discontinuance period is required for all products.
+This helps to ensure that any remaining product has a chance to work its way out of the channels of trade before the registration lapses.
+If the product is in its first year of discontinuance, then mark "D-1" or "D-2" for the second year of discontinuance at the end of the product name on the registration form.
 Registration fees are required for products within the discontinuance period.

-The ASPB will also accept a letter stating there is no product within the channels of trade in lieu of the discontinuance period.
+A letter stating there is no product within the channels of trade in lieu of the discontinuance period is acceptable.
 The registrant is responsible for any unregistered products found within the channels of trade.

 FIFRA Section 25(b) Exempt Products